 Sixto Tovar’s Eslava baris at the forefront of innovative tapas in Seville.
 Park yourself at the counter for must-try honey pork ribs and award-winning huevo tapa, along with a recommended wine.
 There are plenty of traditional pork and fish dishes, too, and manchego ice cream to finish.

 Stop for a drink at this atmospheric bar in the buzzing barrio Santa Cruz.
-Order a Cruzcampo beer or a glass of wine and a plate of expertly sliced jamón ibérico de bellota, cured ham from black-footed pigs fed on acorns – they say you should be able to hold a good plate of jamón upside down.
+Order a Cruzcampo beer or a glass of fino and a plate of expertly sliced jamón ibérico de bellota, cured ham from free-range, acorn-fed “pata negra” pigs.

 Santa Teresa 2; 00 34 954 213069